splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 .. image:: images/Twilio_Cloud_Communications___Web_Service_API_for_building_Voice_and_SMS_Applications.jpg

-**Problem 3:**  **‘There was an error retrieving the list of teams for your organization.’**
+**Problem 3:**  **‘There was an error retrieving the list of teams for your organization.'**

-This message represents that the team attempting to be notified doesn’t exist, has not been specified properly, or that the VICTOROPS_API_KEY or VICTOROPS_TWILIO_SERVICE_API_KEY hasn’t been copied and pasted accurately.
+This message represents that the team attempting to be notified doesn't exist, has not been specified properly, or that the VICTOROPS_API_KEY or VICTOROPS_TWILIO_SERVICE_API_KEY hasn't been copied and pasted accurately.

 Double check that the spelling of the team in VictorOps (including